Precision Dose-Finding Design for Phase I Oncology Trials by Integrating Pharmacology Data: Discussion

 A prerequisite for the PDF design is an accurate \textit{pre‑dose} prediction of each patient's PK profile.
-A future direction is \bb utilizing \jj population pharmacokinetic (popPK) modeling for relating baseline covariates like body size, renal or hepatic function, and pharmacogenomic markers to key parameters like $V$ and $k$.
-For example, by fitting a mixed‑effects model to the first 21 participants' rich PK samples, we could derive covariate effects and, hence, a predictive formula for $V_i$ and $k_i$.
+A future direction is utilizing population pharmacokinetic (popPK) modeling for relating baseline covariates like body size, renal or hepatic function, and pharmacogenomic markers to key PK parameters.
+For example, by fitting a mixed‑effects model to the first 21 participants' rich PK samples, one can derive covariate effects and obtain patient-specific predictions for clearance $CL_i$ and volume $V_i$, from which $k_i$ can be computed via $k_i = CL_i/V_i$.
+Developing and validating such covariate-based popPK prediction models is beyond the scope of this paper.
+Instead, to reflect practical uncertainty in pre-dose PK prediction, we conducted simulations that introduce prediction errors into $(V_i,k_i)$ and evaluate the robustness of Stage II dose assignment (Table~3.3).
 Such model‑informed precision dosing has been advocated in oncology and therapeutic drug monitoring, and hybrid statistical/machine‑learning approaches have recently shown improved accuracy for antibiotics and targeted therapies \citep{iasonos2014, ma2024}.
+Alternatively, step-up (or intra-patient titration) dosing can serve as a potential solution.
+Under this approach, each Stage II patient first receives a conservative priming dose, followed by sparse PK sampling.
+These early PK measurements can then be used, together with appropriate pharmacokinetic models, to predict patient-specific PK parameter for the full dose and make subsequent dosing decisions.
 Deploying these predictions prospectively for the remaining patients enables one‑by‑one dose assignments while maintaining the Bayesian coherence of the PDF design. \jj

 As in PEDOOP, we assume monotonicity of toxicity with respect to dose and use a first-order one-compartment model for IV injection.
 However, in practice, toxicity may not increase monotonically with dose and may instead follow a biphasic pattern, for example.
 Likewise, kinetic processes beyond first-order are possible.
 Thus, future work could explore extensions of our model that accommodate more flexible PK dynamics.